robinmanuelthiel/xamarinworkshop/05 Azure App Service Backend/README.md

 You can take a look at it and even edit the code online if you want to by selecting the ***App Service Editor*** in the side menu of your App Service.

 ## 4. Create the tables and fill them with data
 Now we can start creating tables and pump our speakers and sessions data into it.
 In the ***Easy Tables*** section, we can now manage tables, their schemas and data.
-To keep things simple we will upload pre-defined tables that matches the data from the JSON files of the previous module.
+To keep things simple, we will upload pre-defined tables that matches the data from the JSON files of the previous module.

 For this, we click the ***Add from CSV*** button and select the [CSV files attached](./CSV) to this module.